Governance & Trustees

 Trustees:

-Christopher Daws – Trustee, and Chairman of The Share Foundation's Audit and Risk Committee: also trustee of Action for Children and chairman of its pension scheme.
+Christopher Daws – Trustee, and member of The Share Foundation's Audit and Risk Committee: also trustee of Action for Children and chairman of its pension scheme.
 He is the independent member of the audit committee of the Charity Commission, and a member of the Board for Actuarial Standards.
 Until 2007 he was the financial and deputy secretary of the Church Commissioners.

 Ruth Kelly – Trustee: formerly MP for Bolton during which she was Secretary of State for Education and for Transport, and before that Financial Secretary to the Treasury during the formative years of the Child Trust Fund.
 Ruth is now Pro-Vice Chancellor for Research and Enterprise at St. Mary's University, Twickenham, after being Global Head of Client Strategy at HSBC from 2010 to 2015..

-Henrietta Royle – Trustee: Chief Operating Officer of the British Bankers' Association, formerly Chief Operating Officer of City University
+Henrietta Royle – Trustee: former Chief Operating Officer of the British Bankers' Association, formerly Chief Operating Officer of City University